 |Page top Previous Homepage Next||

 Marimekko Charts are used to visualise categorical data over a pair of variables.
-They work as kind of two-way 100% Stacked Bar Graph, where all the bars are of equal length across a value/scaled axis and are divided into segments.
-Only in a Marimekko Chart, both axes are a variable with a scale, that determine both the width and height of each segment.
-This makes it possible to detect relationships between categories and their subcategories via the two variables.
+In a Marimekko Chart, both axes are variable with a percentage scale, that determines both the width and height of each segment.
+So Marimekko Charts work as a kind of two-way 100% Stacked Bar Graph.
+This makes it possible to detect relationships between categories and their subcategories via the two axes.

-The main flaws of Marimekko Charts are that they can be hard to read, especially with a large number of segments.
-Also, it's hard to accurately make comparisons between each segment, as they are not arranged next to each other along a common baseline.
-Therefore, Marimekko Charts are more ideal for giving a general overview of the data.
+The main flaws of Marimekko Charts are that they can be hard to read, especially when there are many segments.
+Also, it’s hard to accurately make comparisons between each segment, as they are not all arranged next to each other along a common baseline.
+Therefore, Marimekko Charts are better suited for giving a more general overview of the data.

 Tools to Generate Visualisation